 Insert Table 2 here

 There were two reasons for drawing the study sample from Gauteng Province.
 Firstly, With a population of 14.2 million, Gauteng Province, one of the nine administrative provinces in South Africa, is the most populous and urbanised province in the country (Statistics South Africa, 2017).
 Gauteng Province also contains South Africa’s largest city, Johannesburg, and South Africa’s administrative capital, Pretoria, from which the EEDSM programme is managed by the Ministry of Energy.
 Secondly, approximately half (46%) of the country’s formal small and medium sized business organisations and enterprises operate in Gauteng (Bureau for Economic Research, 2016).
-Gauteng is the hub for South Africa’s economic activity (Bbenkele and Madikiza, 2016) and, we can further add, for its emerging project society.
+Gauteng is the hub for South Africa’s economic activity (Bbenkele and Madikiza, 2016) and therefore for its emerging project society.

 Sampling and ethical considerations related to anonymity are widely recognised as vital in research (van Den Hoonaard, 2003).
-Noting that the delivery of public services faces intense scrutiny in South Africa (Cameron, 2014), we recognised that the interviewees were likely to be reserved and sometimes defensive about disclosing certain opinions. van Den Hoonaard (2003, p.
+Noting that the delivery of public services faces intense scrutiny in South Africa (Cameron, 2014), we recognised that the interviewees were likely to be reserved and sometimes defensive. van Den Hoonaard (2003, p.
 149) exhorts that “the onus is on the researcher to acknowledge that the likelihood of tearing the veil of anonymity is a real possibility”.
 To that end, the researcher must incorporate all known devices to maintain anonymity in the research and publication”.
 Carefully heeding this advice, details of specific EEDSM projects which interviewees were involved in are not disclosed.

 4.4 The interview questions and analysis